subor/sdk/docs/en/README.md

 ## Prerequisites

-You should have received the following:
+You should have received the following from us:

 * [http://dev.playruyi.com](http://dev.playruyi.com) invite code (need one per team or team member)
 	* e.g. ABC123